Time evolution of a thin black ring via Hawking radiation: Formulation

-Here, the lower limit of the integral is $|\tilde{k}|$ because the mode with its energy $\omega<|\tilde{k}|$ is gravitationally bounded and does not escape to infinity.
-Because the number of the mode $n$ per unit $\tilde{k}$ is very large, $O(1/\lambda)$, the summation over $n$ can be replaced by the integral:
+Here, the lower limit of the integral is $|\tilde{k}|$ because the modes with their energy $\omega<|\tilde{k}|$ are gravitationally bounded and do not escape to infinity.
+Because the spectral density of $\tilde k$ is very large, $O(1/\lambda)$, the summation over $n$ can be replaced by the integral:

-Because the integrand of Eq.~\eqref{Eq:simplification1} is zero on the boundary of the integration domain, the difference of the integral from the original discrete summation is $O(\lambda^2)$ and thus negligible.
-Rewriting $M_K$ and $R$ by $M$, $J_\psi$ and $J_\phi$ using Eq.~\eqref{relation2}, we obtain
+The relative error produced by this replacement is $O(\lambda)$ and negligible in our thin-limit approximation.
+We obtain